A Beginners Guide to Lead Gen.

 Never mislead people.
 If your landing page promises something different than the actual offer, you’re going to deliver really low-quality leads.
 For example, if your landing page promises that the homeowner’s insurance is the cheapest insurance in the country, the leads won’t convert when they find out it’s actually more expensive.

 Or if you are advertising on multiple channels, don’t say something completely different on one platform and something else on another.
 While it’s fine to speak differently to each audience, never deceive someone about what you’re actually selling or offering.

 Yes, you should use standard copywriting and persuasion techniques on your pages, but don’t mislead people.
 Make sure that people understand what they’re actually getting.

 As you test different marketing channels, you’ll likely find one that outperforms the other.
 Always use the right traffic source.

-When it comes to lead gen offers, I usually recommend that people use Facebook advertising as their first form traffic source.
+When it comes to lead generation offers, I usually recommend that people use Facebook advertising as their primary traffic source.

-Facebook literally has thousands of data points on every user – far more than any other traffic source.
-It’s creepy how much information Facebook has for every person.
+Facebook has thousands of data points for every user – far more than any other traffic source.
+It’s astonishing how much information Facebook holds on each of us.